 How can you develop positive relationships with food instead of mealtime battles?
 Try these eight fun tips to lay a foundation for stress-free, adventurous eating habits before the first bite.

-Learn about foods and recipes from around the world, including what children in different cultures eat.
+Teach your kids about foods and recipes from around the world, including what children in different cultures eat.
 Read about food-based professions such as bakers, farmers and chefs.
-Watch cooking shows and videos with your kids about cooking and food prep.
+Watch cooking shows and videos with your kids.
+Talk with them about cooking and food prep.

-Smell is a significant and sometimes forgotten part of the eating experience.
-Playing games to positively engage with food smells outside of mealtimes can demystify the experience.
+Think about those smells that get you out of bed in the morning – brewing coffee or the aroma of breakfast cooking.
+Smell is a significant and sometimes forgotten part of our eating experience.
+Playing games to positively engage with food smells outside of mealtimes can demystify novel foods.
 Use spice jars to guess scents.
-Or add vanilla extract to bubbles before blowing them outside.
-These non-eating activities will build happy associations with new smells before you use them in recipes.
+Or add orange, vanilla or other extracts to bubbles before blowing them outside.
+These non-eating activities can build happy associations with new smells before you use them in recipes.

 Unleash the Artist

-Make art projects using food.
-Use fruit to make stamps: halved strawberries make heart-shaped stamps, and halved apples are star-shaped.
-Use a string to make garlands or jewelry from uncooked pasta, popcorn or cranberries.
-(Popcorn and chunks of food can be choking hazards in young children.)
+Use food for fun art projects.
+For example, fruit stamps: halved strawberries make heart-shaped stamps, and halved apples are star-shaped.
+String garlands or jewelry from uncooked pasta, popcorn or cranberries.
+(Caution: popcorn and chunks of food can be choking hazards in young children.)

 Flip the Script

 Do you find yourself telling friends and family, "My child is a picky eater"?
 Train yourself to use hopeful language instead: "My child is learning to love new things."
 Instead of "He doesn't like it," say, "He hasn't had it enough times."
-Using positive statements will validate your child's feelings in your mind while recognizing that opinions can change.
+Using positive statements helps validate your child's feelings in your mind while recognizing that their opinions towards specific foods can change.

 Sort by Color

 Chop brightly colored fruits and vegetables such as red cherry tomatoes, green kiwis and purple grapes into small pieces.
-Practice sorting them by color while saying the color aloud.
-This can cultivate an acceptance of new textures by allowing your child to focus on the game rather than on his or her discomfort with new foods.
-As with popcorn and apples, be aware that whole cherry tomatoes and grapes are considered choking hazards in young children.
+With your child, sort them by color while saying the name of the color aloud.
+Focusing on the game rather than on their discomfort with new foods, can cultivate your child’s acceptance of new textures.
+FYI: As with popcorn and apples, whole cherry tomatoes and grapes are choking hazards in young children.

 Which do you think your child would rather eat: steamed carrots or X-Ray Vision Coins?
 In the same way that descriptions on restaurant menus can influence what you order, creative names in the kitchen or cafeteria can pique a child's interest.